prashant-ramcharan/courgette-jvm-selenium/README.md

-# Courgette-JVM & Selenium Example
+# Courgette-JVM with Selenium Example

 An example project showing how to use Courgette-JVM with Selenium tests.